dbatbold/beep/README.md

 Natural Voices
 ==============

-Beep uses computer generated voices, if there are no voice files exist.
+Beep uses computer generated voices, if no voice files exist.
-A voice file is a ZIP file contains sound samples of all notes that the music instrument can play.
-By downloading and placing voice files to specific locations where beep find will improve sound quality.
+A voice file is a ZIP file that contains sound samples of all notes that the music instrument can play.
+By downloading and placing voice files in specific locations can improve music sound quality.

 To download voice files, run:<br>
 ```